pr4deepr/human-eval-bia/test_cases/readme.md

     * threshold intensity input image provided as numpy array using Otsu's method
     * label connected components
     * measure area of the labeled objects
-    * determine mean area of all objects and return it
+    * determine mean area of all objects and return it.
+    Use scikit image library.

 * [workflow_segment_measure_umap](workflow_segment_measure_umap.ipynb):